Keiser M3i Indoor Cycle Review Singapore

 After three years with the M3i, I'd buy it again.
 But not everyone should.

-Buy the M3i if: You cycle 4+ times per week, want gym-quality equipment at home, value silence for HDB living, and have $2,500 to spend on something you'll use for 10+ years.
+Buy the M3i if: You cycle 4+ times per week, want gym-quality equipment at home, value silence for HDB living, and have the budget for something you'll use for 10+ years.

-Skip the M3i if: You're new to indoor cycling, cycle less than 3 times per week, or would rather spend half the money on the Schwinn IC4 and upgrade later.
+Skip the M3i if: You're new to indoor cycling, cycle less than 3 times per week, or would rather start with the Schwinn IC4 and upgrade later.

 The M3i isn't just a piece of exercise equipment — it's infrastructure.
 Like buying a quality mattress or ergonomic chair, it's an investment in daily quality of life.
 If cycling is central to your fitness routine, the M3i eliminates every excuse except motivation.